-Major Minor
+Minor

-New Year's Day 7.
-Martin Luther King
+7. Martin Luther King

-2. Memorial Day Jr.'s Birthday
+Jr.'s Birthday

-3. Independence Day 8.
-Presidents' Day
+8. Presidents' Day

-4. Labor Day Columbus Day
+9. Indigenous Peoples Day

-5. Thanksgiving Day 10.
-Veterans' Day
+10. Veterans' Day

-6. Christmas Day
+11. Juneteenth

 Monday shall be recognized as a holiday for all holidays occurring on a Sunday and Friday for all holidays occurring on a Saturday for those employees on a normal Monday through Friday work week.
 For other than these employees, the holiday shall be deemed to fall on the day on which the holiday occurs.